 - Most of the time, the force of contractions causes the baby to be in face-first position.

 - It is also detected when labor does not progress.

-In some of these cases, a vaginal birth is possible, but labor will generally take longer.
-After delivery, the baby’s face or brow will be swollen and may appear bruised.
+In some of these presentations, a vaginal birth is possible, but labor will generally take longer.
+After delivery, the baby's face or brow will be swollen and may appear bruised.
 These changes will go away over the next few days.

 Lanni SM, Seeds JW.
 Malpresentations and shoulder dystocia In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 18.

 Reviewed By: Cynthia D. White, MD, Fellow American College of Obstetricians and Gynecologists, Group Health Cooperative, Bellevue, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.